 This handy guide lists the most common dashboard lights we get calls about.

-- Engine – shows when a sensor triggers an alert
+- Engine management light – shows when a sensor triggers an alert.

-- Battery – can mean the battery isn't charging properly
+- Battery light – this symbol can mean the battery isn't charging properly.

-- Oil pressure – normally caused by low oil pressure
+- Oil pressure light – normally caused by low oil pressure.

-- Brake – could be due to the hydraulic brake system failing
+- Brake warning light – could be a sign the hydraulic brake system has failed.

-- Brake and ABS – means there's a major fault with the brakes
+- Brake and ABS – these symbols together mean there's a major fault with the brakes.

 If you can't see the one you're looking for, check your owner's manual as warnings and icons vary with each manufacturer.
 Or use our free app to search all warning lights by car make and light colour.